aiven/aiven-docs/docs/platform/howto/create-service-integration.md

 title: Create service integrations
 ---

-If you\'re not sure what a service integration is, see [Service integration](/docs/platform/concepts/service-integration) for an overview.
+If you're not sure what a service integration is, see [Service integration](/docs/platform/concepts/service-integration) for an overview.
 This article will guide you on how to create service integrations between different Aiven services and move telemetry data using these integrations.